top of page

 Think of proper asset location as tax-efficiency for your portfolio — the art of placing the right investments in the right types of accounts to keep more of your returns working for you instead of going to the tax collector.

-Here’s the Big Idea: Reduce the Tax Drag on Your Portfolio 💡
+How Can You Reduce the Tax Drag on Your Portfolio?

 Think of your portfolio like a car driving toward your financial goals.
 Taxes are like hitching a trailer (the IRS) to the back of your car — the lighter and more aerodynamic the trailer, the less it will slow down your progress.
 Fortunately, with a little bit of thought you can reduce the tax drag on your portfolio.